fireblocks/fireblocks-network-link/DESCRIPTION.md

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

+### v0.9.2
+> 16 July 2023
+* Withdrawal destination tag will be masked the same way the address is, if configured.

 ### v0.9.1
 > 10 May 2023
 * Changed the isGross and isSubTransfer documented type, from boolean to string.